03 Dec How Akvelon is Putting AI to Work

 Facial Recognition Security Program

-The province of Alberta, Canada started a program where gambling addicts could voluntarily add themselves to a list stating they would cease gambling in hopes that it would help them control their gambling addictions.
+A province in Canada started a program where gambling addicts could voluntarily add themselves to a list stating they would cease gambling in hopes that it would help them control their gambling addictions.
 The only problem was that there was no way to keep them accountable and ensure the effectiveness of the program.
 Our team developed and proposed an app that uses facial recognition to detect if someone on that list enters a casino or an establishment where gambling occurs.
 This way the program would have the tools to keep members of the program accountable and keep track of those who needed a bit more help controlling their addiction.
-Read more about this project here.

 Technology used in making this app: Microsoft Azure Cognitive Services: Face API; Windows Presentation Foundation; Web cam integration.